farovictor/MongoDbToolkit/README.md

 - go 1.20.0

+## Container
+To build images you can either run docker-compose file or use the dockerfiles in subpackages from repo root context.
+Extract and Loader requires the workspace to be entirely copied so they can access the driver package. p.s.: At this commit the packages are not officially published, thats why the docker context requires the workspace directory to be fully copied to container.

 ## Environments
 Any of the most used workflow/pipeline orchestrator out there in the market can benefit from Extractor/Loader package, those are generally written in python, which is convenient but not really performant.